High Priests of America

 Just a few months back he was still scrubbing the steps of the temple, and now he had the high priest of Quetzalcoatl eating from his hand.

 Shaazgai, or Ixtli as the locals knew him, felt very proud of his progress.
 Soon enough he would be running this dual temple from the sidelines.
-Rerouting part of the worship to his master was just the beginning.
-His gambit was paying off, so much that Ahriman had begrudgingly praised him recently, a very rare treat indeed.
-Still, he wouldn’t get a chance to grow used to it, since this whole adventure required a degree of subtlety way beyond his usual machinations, and so he spoke to his god little and rarely.
+Rerouting part of the worship to his Master was just the beginning.

-The Mexica did not mess around.
-If he drew suspicion, he would be killed, and painfully so.
-He had studied these people thoroughly before picking his target.
-It was the penchant for human sacrifice and the expansive military that lured him in.
+Gullible as they were, the Mexica did not mess around.
+If he drew suspicion and didn’t make a swift exit, he would be killed, and painfully so.
+He had studied these people through and through before picking his target.
+It was the penchant for human sacrifice and the expansive military that had lured him in.
 The utter prohibition of trysts between men was what cemented in his mind that this was the civilization he was going to personally contribute to annihilating.
 Of course, the Europeans would come and wipe all of them out soon enough, but he could and would gladly speed things along.

 Unfortunately, since moving to Cholula that was no longer an option.
 So he tried to focus entirely on his work, and whenever he saw an attractive man, he just thought of his entrails being pulled out through his arse if he got caught.
 That helped with not getting aroused in public.